Back to blog

 Guardrails

 The agent cannot suggest deleting production resources as a troubleshooting step.
 The agent cannot execute write operations without explicit confirmation.
-The agent cannot perform bulk destructive actions.
 These constraints are not limitations.
 They are what makes the system trustworthy.

 The learning loop

 When a user hits a bad suggestion, that feedback needs to flow back into the system.
 Not through model fine-tuning.
 Through knowledge base updates.
-The system learns that “delete and recreate” is a bad response to connection errors.
-The next user gets a better answer.
-Over fifty sessions, the system has learned the real patterns, the actual failure modes, the edge cases that training data doesn't cover.
+Session 51 is materially better than session 1.

 Observability